ENG517/Procedure/Chowdhurynn/p-V_2_kardiacapp-review-health-summarys.md

 ### Required |

-- **User Status:** You must have been using your Kardia app consistently for a telehealth appointment with a healthcare provider.
+- **Kardia App:** You must have been using your Kardia app consistently to collect ECG data for at least 2-3 weeks before your telehealth appointment.

-- **Kardia App Use:** Kardia app must be installed and actively used with collected ECG data for at least 2-3 weeks.

-- **Devices:** A compatible mobile device (smartphone or tablet) with the Kardia app installed.

 - **Internet:** A reliable internet connection for data synchronization.

+- **Login Credentials:** [Username and password](https://app.alivecor.com/login) for both your Kardia app account and patient portal connected to your healthcare provider.

+- **Kardia Device:** Your physical Kardia device should be nearby for reference.

+- **Battery:** Sufficient battery life on your mobile device to complete the process.

 - **Accounts & Credentials:**